MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/migrate-cluster.md

 ## Post-migration tasks

-A best practice is to create at least one Cluster Shared Volume (CSV) per cluster node to enable an even balance of VMs to each CSV owner for increased resiliency, performance, and scale of VM workloads.
-By default this balance occurs automatically every five minutes and needs to be considered when using Robocopy between a source cluster node and the destination cluster node to ensure source and destination CSV owners match to provide the most optimal transfer path and speed.
+A best practice is to create at least one Cluster Shared Volume (CSV) per cluster node to enable an even balance of VMs for each CSV owner for increased resiliency, performance, and scale of VM workloads.
+By default, this balance occurs automatically every five minutes and needs to be considered when using Robocopy between a source cluster node and the destination cluster node to ensure source and destination CSV owners match to provide the most optimal transfer path and speed.

-After the script has completed for each server node, you will have an even distribution of CSVs by default.
-After five minutes, these will balance on each destination server node.
-For example, with four nodes and four CSVs, each node will own one CSV.
+After the Robocopy script has completed the fast copy of VMs from source to destination cluster for each server node and volume, check the Robocopy log file for any errors listed and to verify that all VMS are copied successfully.

 Perform the following steps on your Azure Stack HCI cluster to import, register, and start the VMs: